colinlowenberg/CarWiFi/README.md

 <h1>Vehicle WiFi Service Zone Detector App <img src="https://github.com/VREMSoftwareDevelopment/WiFiAnalyzer/raw/master/app/src/main/ic_launcher-web.png" alt="Application Icon" width="45" height="45"></h1>

 ### This is a sample app to detect nearby vehicles with WiFi access points built-in.
 You can "fork" the source code and build your own custom application for detecting a specific type of vehicle based on the MAC address.
-The only changes that I have made to this repository are to eliminate information from the app to make it simplier and easier to use.
+The only changes that I have made to this repository are to customize a few pages to make it more specific to Car WiFi.
 You will still need to implement the MAC address filtering to only display WiFi access points from a specific OUI in the MAC address.
+You will also need to remove any menu options that you do not want in your app.

 This app was created using a sample code repository called WiFi Analyzer.
 The original app was designed for examining surrounding WiFi networks, measuring their signal strength as well as identifying crowded channels.